 * When done correctly, it reduces wear-and-tear in the tyres,

 * Ensures better overall vehicular performance and longevity.

 The technicians at our company would set the direction and angles as specified by the manufacturers of the car.

-Primarily, we have encountered 3 major instances which cause wheel misalignment.
+Primarily, we have encountered three major instances which cause wheel misalignment.

 * Heavy impact – Accidents, bumping or potholes may cause sudden jerk leaving a heavy impact on the wheel balance.

-* Worn out parts – Long-time usage can cause suspension springs and other such parts to wear out, which ultimately causes a shift in the tyre alignment.
+* Worn out parts – Long-time usage can cause suspension springs and other such components to wear out, which ultimately causes a shift in the tyre alignment.

 * Height modification – If your car suspension isn’t adjusted according to the height of the vehicle, it is likely to suffer from misalignment.

 Wheel alignment is a highly technical job and needs a professional hand.
-We follow 3 parameters to align the wheel angles.
+We follow three parameters to align the wheel angles.

 > The Toe Alignment: From a straight position, the ‘toe’ is the amount of deviation that the front wheels have.
 Depending on the extent of deviation, toe alignment can be carried out on only the front wheels or both the front and rear wheels.

 > Camber Alignment: This is the vertical tilt of the car’s wheels.
 If the camber is misaligned, tyre wear will happen rapidly, especially on the edges.

 > Caster Alignment: When viewed from a side, the caster is the angle of the steering pivot.
 No tyre issues here, but the car’s steering stability might be affected.